LandSharkFive/CalcOne/README.md

 RT(321, 5) = 3.1717650296502993
 ```

-### Get the Length of the Hypotenuse of a Right Triangle with Sides 7.2 and 11.5
+### Hypotenuse of a Right Triangle with Sides 7.2 and 11.5

 ```
 Operator? n